9 May 2025

 A strong routine sets the stage for sleep success and minimizes unnecessary delays.

-Even if they share a room, kids still need a sense of ownership over their personal space—especially when trying to sleep.- Use Room Dividers – A simple curtain, bookshelf, or even a different wall color for each side of the room helps create a sense of separation.
+- Use Room Dividers – A simple curtain, bookshelf, or even a different wall color for each side of the room helps create a sense of separation.

 - Assign Separate Beds – If space allows, give each child their own bed or bunk.
 If they must share, clearly define sides with pillows or stuffed animals.